Jason2Brownlee/FastGeneticAlgorithm/README.md

 This project explores how we might develop an implementation of the "simple genetic algorithm" in Python that is about as fast as an implementation in ANSI C. It's probably not possible but it is interesting to see how close can we get.

-I did this years ago, I've just decided to make it public (someone asked me about it).
+I explored this question years ago, I've just decided to make it public (someone asked me about it).
+I've since added some more versions and pushed the time closer to parity.

 ## Results

+A naive port from C to Python is about 10x slower, work is required to get the execution time back down again to something sane.
+I expect numpy masters and code-golfers could cut more milliseconds and lines (if so, let me know).

 Version     | Time (sec) | Speedup (c) | Speedup (v01)
 ------------|------------|--------------|------------